Cajuns: Cajun Country/Creole City usage

 After the Civil War, urban Creoles began referring to the peasant class (petits habitants) as "Cajuns".
-Cajuns inhabited the "Cajun Countries" of Alabama, Mississippi, and Louisiana.
+Cajuns inhabited the "Cajun Countries" of Mississippi and Louisiana.

 At the same time, "Creole" increasingly referred to Creoles of the middle class (bourgeoisie) or aristocratic class (grands habitants), and served as a designation for inhabitants of the "Creole Cities": Mobile, Alabama and New Orleans, Louisiana.

 Carl Brasseaux notes in Acadian to Cajun, Transformation of a People, that:

 Cajun was used by Anglos to refer to all persons of French descent and low economic standing, regardless of their ethnic affiliation.
 Hence poor Creoles of the bayou and prairie regions came to be permanently identified as Cajun.
 The term Cajun thus became a socioeconomic classification for the multicultural amalgam of several culturally and linguistically distinct groups.

-Alabama Cajans

-Cajans inhabited a region of Alabama called the Cajan Country, which was all of the bayou country surrounding Mobile.
-To the north, the Cajan Country reached the hills of Mount Vernon and Citronelle, and to the east, it reached through the bayous and forests around Daphne to the Perdido River.

-Cajans were of varying racial mixtures; during the segregation era, some Cajans under Alabama's new racial laws were considered black, others were considered white, and others yet designated as Indians.
-Cajans were discriminated against due to their racial ambiguity, and many did not have access to public schools.
-Cajans tended to stay among their own communities.